GraphTheta: A Distributed Graph Neural Network Learning System With Flexible Training Strategy: Experiments and Results

-We evaluate the performance of our system by training node classification models using 6 datasets.
-As shown in Table~\ref{tbl:dataset}, the sizes vary from small-, modest-, to large-scale.
-The popular GCN~\cite{kipf2016semi} algorithm and our EAGNN algorithm are used for comparison.
-From Table~\ref{tbl:dataset}, Cora, Citeseer and Pubmed~\cite{Citationdata} are three citation networks with nodes representing documents and edges indicating citation relationship between documents.
+\textbf{Datasets Information.} We evaluate the performance of our system by training node classification models using 7 datasets.
+As shown in Table~\ref{tbl:dataset}, the network sizes vary from small-, modest-, to large-scale.
+The first 6 datasets including Cora, Citeseer, Pubmed, Reddit, Amazon and ogbn-papers100M (Papers)~\cite{hu2020open} are publicly available and have only node attributes, without edge attributes or types.
+Cora, Citeseer, and Pubmed~\cite{Citationdata} are three citation networks with nodes representing documents and edges indicating citation relationships between documents.
 In the three datasets, the attribute of a node is a bag-of-words vector, which is sparse and high-dimensional, while the label of the node is the category of the corresponding document.
-Reddit is a post-to-post graph in which one post forms one node and two posts are linked if they are both commented by the same user.
+Reddit is a post-to-post graph in which one post forms one node and two posts are linked if they are both commented on by the same user.
 In Reddit, a node label presents the community a post belongs to~\cite{hamilton2017inductive}.
 Amazon is a co-purchasing graph, where nodes are products and two nodes are connected if purchased together.
-In Amazon, node labels represent the categories of products~\cite{ClusterGCN}.
-These five datasets are publicly available and have only node attributes, without edge attributes or types.
+In Amazon, node labels represent the categories of products~\cite{hu2021ogblsc}.
+Papers is a directed citation network extracted from the Microsoft academic graph~\cite{wang2020microsoft} and consists of 0.1 billion nodes and 1.6 billion edges.
+In this dataset, nodes denote papers and edges represent citation relationship.

-In Alipay dataset, nodes are users, attributes are user profiles and class labels are the financial risk levels of users.
-Edges are bulit from a series of relations among users such as chatting, online financial cooperation, payment, and trade.
-This dataset contains 1.4 billion nodes and 4.1 billion attributed edges.
+The last Alipay dataset is our private industrial big graph, which contains 1.4 billion nodes and 4.1 billion attributed edges and is relatively sparse with a density of about 3.
+In this dataset, nodes are users, attributes are user profiles and class labels are the financial risk levels of users.
+Edges are built from a series of relations among users such as chatting, online financial cooperation, payment, and trade.
+To the best of our knowledge, Alipay is the largest edge-attributed industry-scale graph ever used to test GNNs that use edge attributes in their graph convolutions in the literature.
 In our experiments, we equally split the data set into two parts, one for training and the other for testing.
-To our knowledge, Alipay dataset is the largest edge-attributed graph ever used to test deep GNN models in the literature.